wsargent/docker-devenv/README.md

 ### Configure Shipyard

-Once the server has rebooted, you should have shipyard up.
+Once the server has rebooted and you've waited for a bit, you should have Shipyard up.
 The credentials are "shipyard/admin".

 * Go to [http://localhost:8005/hosts/](http://localhost:8005/hosts/) to see Shipyard's hosts.
 * In the vagrant VM, `ifconfig eth0` and look for "inet addr:10.0.2.15" -- enter the IP address.